 So, when you visit a website and see a tiny lock symbol on the top and breathe a sigh of relief, it means the website is SSL certified.
 It makes your website trustworthy.

-Regarding the website management system, WordPress is by far the most popular software for websites considering it powers a whopping 26% of the web.
+Regarding the website management system, WordPress is by far the most popular software for websites considering it powers a whopping 43% of the web.
+That is around 810 million websites.
+(This stat is current as of 2023)

 Every 6 months, there are 1.1 million new registered WordPress domains.